I am what is euphemistically known as a job-hopper. In other words, while you may hire me, you can’t count on that sticking.

 Located in a small town and employing people from surrounding and much smaller towns, many of the employees had known each other since kindergarten; and they saw no reason to meet anyone new: they knew everything they needed to know, knew all the people they’d ever need to meet…

 One daily aspect of my job was to post, on the corporate “intra-web”, the lunch special at the diner across the street from the warehouse (30-some miles away from the corporate headquarters).
 Every morning I called the diner and asked them what the specials were.

 The warehouse people appreciated being able to know what lunch was without actually crossing the street.

-I never cared much for the woman who answered the phone at the diner.
 Have you seen the movie Fargo?
 That is the accent you should be hearing in your head for the following dialogue.

 “Small Town Feed Seed and Mercantile.”